OogieSec/SOCv1/Router/Setup.md

 •	Default login used: --- / ----.<br>
 •	Completed the initial configuration using the setup wizard.<br>
 ________________________________________
-2. Snort IDS/IPS Installation and Configuration<br>
+🔍Snort IDS/IPS Installation and Configuration<br>
 Snort Installation:<br>
 •	Accessed the pfSense web interface and navigated to System > Package Manager.<br>
 •	Searched for and installed the Snort package.<br>